horoiwa/optga/README.rst

 Installation
 =======

-If you are using conda, it's safe to install and update ``numba`` before installation.
+If you are using conda, updating ``numba`` may be required before installation.

 .. code-block:: bash

-    conda install numba
-    conda update numba
     pip install optga